Kentico/xperience-by-kentico-training-lab/admin-localization-ai-translator/README.md

 ## Purpose

-This MCP server automates the translation of Kentico Xperience localization resource files from English to other languages.
+This MCP server automates the translation of Xperience by Kentico localization resource files from English to other languages.
 It:

 - Processes `.resx` XML localization files in batches.
 - Preserves resource keys, placeholders, and formatting.